Alameda Science and Technology Institute: School description

 Alameda Science and Technology Institute is located on the campus of the College of Alameda in Alameda's West End neighborhood.
 First opened in 2004, ASTI is a collaboration between Alameda Unified School District (AUSD) and the College of Alameda.
-ASTI was planned and conceived as a small high school providing a rigorous college preparatory curriculum to students living in the San Francisco Bay Area.
+ASTI was planned and conceived as a small high school providing a college preparatory curriculum to students living in the San Francisco Bay Area.
 Students earn two years of college credit during their junior and senior years.
-The ASTI program actively implements project-centered learning and inquiry-based instruction in a teamwork setting, resulting in interdisciplinary work that spans the major content areas.

 Physical plant

 Originally located in an abandoned upholstery shop at the College of Alameda, in 2006 ASTI installed the last of seven modular buildings, achieving autonomy as a high school co-located on a college campus.
-In 2007–2008, ASTI created a new science lab classroom and new technology lab.
+In 2007–2008, ASTI created a new science lab classroom and a new technology lab.
 In 2013–14, ASTI added a school garden adjacent to the College of Alameda gym.
 In 2015-16 a permanent school sign was installed in front of the school garden.

-About the school

-As an early college high school, Alameda Science and Technology Institute is unique in its approach to secondary education.
-One of the first early college high schools in California to receive funding through a grant made available by the Bill and Melinda Gates Foundation and others, ASTI's funding intermediaries are the Foundation for California Community Colleges and Jobs for the Future.